RohanBaboota/Pig-Game/README.md

-This is a Twow player intreactive dice game
+This is a Two player intreactive dice game